superlollipop123/Cross-directional-Center-Network-and-MSVR310/README.md

 # Cross-directional-Center-Network-and-MSVR310
-Multi-spectral Vehicle Re-identification with Cross-directional  Center Network and A High-quality Benchmark
+Paper: Multi-spectral Vehicle Re-identification with Cross-directional  Center Network and A High-quality Benchmark Codes and dataset will be released later.